JuliaBooks/Books.jl/docs/contents/about.md

 - Embedding dynamic output, while still allowing normal Julia package utilities, such as unit testing and live reloading (Revise.jl).
 - Showing code blocks as well as output.

-If you don't need PDFs or EPUBs, then [Franklin.jl](https://github.com/tlienart/Franklin.jl){target="_blank"} is probably a better choice.
+If you don't need to generate PDFs, then [Franklin.jl](https://github.com/tlienart/Franklin.jl){target="_blank"} is probably a better choice.
 To create single pages and PDFs containing code blocks, see [Weave.jl](https://github.com/JunoLab/Weave.jl){target="_blank"}.

 One of the main differences with Franklin.jl, Weave.jl and knitr (Bookdown) is that this package completely decouples the computations from the building of the output.